 Friday, 22 October 2021, 5:30 p.m. to 7:00 p.m. on Zoom

 All researchers, sooner or later, engage with one or the other social theory.
 Consciously or unconsciously, all of our work has a theoretical dimension.
 The problem for the researcher is that there are so many theories, each of which makes different claims and implies different kinds of research.
-This talk starts from a consideration of the plurality of theories operating in contemporary communication and seeks to provide an outline of how the beginning researcher might navigate them.
-The aim is not to promote one particular theory as superior to all others but to identify some of the key differences between theories.
-It briefly reviews the supposed opposition between social scientific and humanities inspired research; between administrative and critical research; “normal” and “revolutionary” science; and the claims of different methodological approaches to data and evidence.
-The intention is to provide the beginning researcher with some of the tools necessary to adopt a reflexive approach to their own theoretical choices.
+This talk started from a consideration of the plurality of theories operating in contemporary communication and seeks to provide an outline of how the beginning researcher might navigate them.
+The aim was not to promote one particular theory as superior to all others but to identify some of the key differences between theories.
+It briefly reviewed the supposed opposition between social scientific and humanities inspired research; between administrative and critical research; “normal” and “revolutionary” science; and the claims of different methodological approaches to data and evidence.
+The intention was to provide the beginning researcher with some of the tools necessary to adopt a reflexive approach to their own theoretical choices.